 STORM and MUSIC tools

-The general public can use the STORM calculator to design small residential, commercial and industrial developments, ensuring they achieve the stormwater treatment objectives required by state and local government planning provisions.
+The general public can use the STORM calculator to complete existing applications for the design of small residential, commercial and industrial developments, ensuring they achieve the stormwater treatment objectives required by state and local government planning provisions.

 It is important that the STORM calculator matches the design shown on the plans.